What is a Personal Representative?

 The Personal Representatives must write to all asset holders to get valuations of the deceased’s assets as they stood on the date they died.
 For bank accounts, this will be a statement.
-For property, they will need a probate valuation.
-For specific assets, like collections and shares, there are special valuation rules.
+But for property, they will need a probate valuation.
+Whereas, for specific assets, like collections and shares, there are special valuation rules.

 In addition, the Personal Representatives must also ascertain the extent of any debts of the deceased.

 Finally, once the value of the estate is known, the Personal Representatives must decide which IHT Forms and Probate Forms need to be completed to obtain the Grant of Representation.

 Ipswich Probate Solicitors – Helping you with Inheritance & Capital Gains Tax

 Part of dealing with the estate is considering if there is any Inheritance Tax (IHT) to pay.
 Plus, if there is any Capital Gains Tax or Income Tax to pay on the increase in value or income received since the date of death.
 As a result, any tax due and administration costs incurred can then be deducted from the estate before it is distributed amongst the beneficiaries.

 We charge for the time we spend dealing with the matter at a rate of £250.00 plus VAT per hour, but with no additional fee based on the value of the estate.
 However, we do have an additional fee scale you may wish to refer to.